Shell Cove

 Shell Cove is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Shell Cove's dwelling structure, as per the latest Census, consisted of 87.6% houses and 12.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+In Shell Cove, as per the latest Census evaluation, 87.6% of dwellings were houses with the remaining 12.4% comprising semi-detached homes, apartments, and other types.
+This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
 Home ownership in Shell Cove stood at 36.7%, with mortgaged dwellings at 43.1% and rented ones at 20.2%.
-The median monthly mortgage repayment was $2,386, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Shell Cove was $600, compared to Non-Metro NSW's $330.
-Nationally, Shell Cove's mortgage repayments were significantly higher at $2,386, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,386, higher than Regional NSW's average of $1,733.
+Median weekly rent in Shell Cove was recorded at $600, compared to $330 in Regional NSW.
+Nationally, Shell Cove's mortgage repayments were significantly higher at $2,386 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing